keeganwhite/docker-raspi-server/README.md

 Docker network:
 - The current build_all.sh script is designed for use with https://github.com/iNethi/docker-master but can easily be altered
-- The use of this network and custom IPV4 addresses makes it easier to route traffic from a locally connected to containers hosting webpages or containers with a UI
+- The use of this network and custom IPV4 addresses makes it easier to route traffic from a locally connected device to containers hosting webpages or containers with a UI